shihabmi7/rest_webservice/README.md

 }
 ```
 Make sure that you have selected _GET_ from the URL area.
 You do not need to set any input data from Body tab.

+## Deploy

+Deploying REST web service is easier than anything.
+Simply create a war file of your project.
+Then put that war file in your tomacat's webapps folder.
+At last restart the tomcat server.
+That's it.